 Certification against both IASME governance and the Cyber Essentials will indicate a good level of all-round information security.
 This will be particularly true if you also pass the GDPR assessment questions and indicate that you have made efforts to ensure your company is ready for the introduction of the regulation.
 For small business, looking at obtaining the Cyber Essentials with IASME governance certification will help provide guidance, assurance and show your customers and suppliers that you take security seriously.

 By certifying to the IASME governance standard including the specific GDPR questions, you show your organisation has a wider governance system for management of the controls protecting personal data.
 The IASME governance standard adds a number of topics to Cyber Essentials which will be required for GDPR compliance, such as assessing business risks, training staff, dealing with incidents and handling operational issues.
 The cost and effort of putting your company through GDPR compliance is negligible compared to the cost of a data breach.

 GDPR is intended to strengthen and unify data protection for all individuals within the EU.
-Coming into effect on May 25, 2018, it is the most important change in data privacy and security regulation in 20 years and affects all businesses & organisations within the EU.
+The legislation came into effect on May 25, 2018 and at the time was cited as the most important change in data privacy and security regulation in 20 years and affects all businesses & organisations within the EU.

 Some of its key points are:

 Fines can be up to 4% of global turnover or €20M, whichever is higher.